GeekTrainer/learn-django/Module2/Module2_Unit5.md

 <img src="..\Module2\Module2_Images\Module2_Blank_Query.PNG" alt="Django Model Migration" style="margin-left: 30px;width:400px; height:auto" />

-Through this lesson we will be covering the basics of communicating with our database, but Django has provided many more functionalities.
-Explore this information further with Django [database queries][2].

 ### Creating New Objects

 Now that we have imported our models into the python shell it is time to create an object.
 Since we are using **Hello, world!** and created a **Question** model let's first create a question for our database.
 Add the below line to the python interactive console.